Delray Beach, Florida: Early years

-Beginning in the mid-1920s, a seasonal Artists and Writers Colony was established in Delray Beach and the adjacent town of Gulf Stream.
+Beginning in the mid-1920s, a seasonal artists and writers colony was established in Delray Beach and the adjacent town of Gulf Stream.
 At the time, the city of Palm Beach did not welcome Hollywood personalities or all types of artists, so the Delray winter colony drew a more eclectic and bohemian populace.
 Throughout the 1930s and 1940s, Delray became a popular winter enclave for artists and authors.
 Two nationally syndicated cartoonists – H.T.
-Webster (creator of "Caspar Milquetoast") and Fontaine Fox of "Toonerville Trolley" – had offices upstairs in the Arcade Building over the Arcade Tap Room; a gathering place where the artists and writers might be joined by aristocrats, politicians, entertainers, and sports figures.
-Other well-known artists and writers of the era who had homes in Delray Beach include: Herb Roth, W.J.
+Webster (creator of "Caspar Milquetoast") and Fontaine Fox of "Toonerville Trolley" – had offices upstairs in the Arcade Building over the Arcade Tap Room, a gathering place where the artists and writers might be joined by aristocrats, politicians, entertainers, and sports figures.
+Other well-known artists and writers of the era who had homes in Delray Beach include Herb Roth, W.J.
 "Pat" Enright, Robert Bernstein, Wood Cowan, Denys Wortman, Jim Raymond, Charles Williams, Herb Niblick, Hugh McNair Kahler, Clarence Budington Kelland, Nina Wilcox Putnam, and Edna St. Vincent Millay.
-These seasonal visitors helped soften the effect of the real estate downturn and The Great Depression on the city.
+These seasonal visitors helped soften the effect of the real estate downturn and the Great Depression on the city.

-During the Depression, not much money was available since the two banks had failed, but progress continued, and the town still looked prosperous because of the previous burst of new buildings during the boom years.
-The Artists and Writers Colony flourished and Delray Beach's fame as a resort town grew.
-This era is regarded as Delray Beach's "golden age of architecture;" a period in which the city ranked 50th in population, but 10th in building permits in Florida.
-Prominent architectural styles in Delray Beach from this period include Art Deco, Mediterranean Revival, Mission Revival, Monterey Colonial, Streamline Moderne, bungalows, and 'Key West style' cottage homes for the Artists and Writers Colony winter residents.
+During the Depression, not much money was available, since the two banks had failed, but progress continued, and the town still looked prosperous because of the previous burst of new buildings during the boom years.
+The artists and writers colony flourished and Delray Beach's fame as a resort town grew.
+This era is regarded as Delray Beach's "golden age of architecture", a period in which the city ranked 50th in population, but 10th in building permits in Florida.
+Prominent architectural styles in Delray Beach from this period include Art Deco, Mediterranean Revival, Mission Revival, Monterey Colonial, Streamline Moderne, bungalows, and Key West-style cottage homes for the colony's winter residents.